viamrobotics/docs/docs/getting-started/high-level-overview.md

 - writing your application code for building your robot to interact with the components and services
 - implementing drivers for hardware not yet supported

-Viam currently have SDKs for Go and Python.
+Viam currently has SDKs for Go and Python.
 Additional SDKs, including Typescript, Rust, C++, and Flutter, are coming soon.

 ## Next steps